 Some people who drink water containing trihalomethanes in excess of the MCL over many years may experience problems with their liver, kidney, or central nervous systems, and may have an increased risk of getting cancer.

 You do not need to use an alternative water supply.
 However, if you have health concerns, you may want to talk to your doctor to get more information about how this may affect you.

-We are taking the following actions to address this issue: The City of Mathis is working on a different chemical treatment scheme to mitigate the elevated formation of Trihalomethanes (TTHM), to correct the problem.
+We are taking the following actions to address this issue: The City of Mathis has implemented a different chemical treatment scheme to mitigate the elevated formation of Trihalomethanes (TTHM), to correct the problem.
 We reduced our chlorine feed ratio.
 We are now maintaining a 3 to 1 chlorine to ammonia ratio.
 We have improved our dead-end main flushing program.
 We have scheduled our clearwell tanks to be cleaned.